TauntonandSomersetNHSTrust/ydh-toc-itk3/README.md

 The ITK3 Transfer of Care FHIR resource bundles will need to be sent to GP surgeries in Somerset and Dorset, as well as other NHS trusts, via [MESH](https://digital.nhs.uk/services/message-exchange-for-social-care-and-health-mesh).

-YDH currently uses the [Java-based MESH client](https://digital.nhs.uk/services/message-exchange-for-social-care-and-health-mesh/compare-mesh-services), which utilises `.dat` and `.ctl` Kettering XML files, however NHS Digital also provides a [web-based RESTful API](https://digital.nhs.uk/developer/api-catalogue/message-exchange-for-social-care-and-health-api).
+YDH currently uses the [Java-based MESH client](https://digital.nhs.uk/services/message-exchange-for-social-care-and-health-mesh/compare-mesh-services), which utilises `.dat` and `.ctl` Kettering XML files, however, NHS Digital also provides a [web-based RESTful API](https://digital.nhs.uk/developer/api-catalogue/message-exchange-for-social-care-and-health-api).

-[Documentation on how to send ITK3 FHIR resource bundles via MESH](https://developer.nhs.uk/apis/itk3messagedistribution-2-9-0/mesh.html) is sparse, and NHS Digital was contacted on 2021-11-15 to clarify on the following queries:
+[Documentation on how to send ITK3 FHIR resource bundles via MESH](https://developer.nhs.uk/apis/itk3messagedistribution-2-9-0/mesh.html) is sparse, and NHS Digital was contacted on 2021-11-15 to clarify the following queries:

 -   Whether the web-based RESTful API is required for sending FHIR payloads, or if the Java-based client can be used
 -   What content-types the API POST endpoints can accept, as ideally this would be sent as `application/json`

-The NHS Digital ITOC team (itoc.supportdesk@nhs.net) responded on 2021-11-16 stating that FHIR payloads can be sent by either methods, and that any type can be POSTed at the API endpoints.
+The NHS Digital ITOC team (itoc.supportdesk@nhs.net) responded on 2021-11-16 stating that FHIR payloads can be sent by either method and that any type can be POSTed at the API endpoints.
 Whilst it would be easy to stay with the Java-based MESH client, for the sake of posterity the web-based RESTful API will be adopted.

 ### Supplier Support